THIS IS A STORY OF GOD’S LOVE CHASE AFTER THE BROKEN, REJECTED, CAST OFF AND FORLORN.

 its own mockery, and protected His new baby as He "went to bat"

 I heard this battle in my spirit for 3 days.
+I hoped it would last.
 With a solid peace, I knew I was going to be

 OK.
 Within a few days it dawned on me that

 actually last the rest of my life, and came with an eternal security that would last forever.